 These posters picture families from around the world.
 It includes 8 posters of families that are each unique and show different family structures.

 Put a world globe in your classroom to show students where countries are located around the world.
 This globe also lights up in the dark!
-Using maps and globes is a great way to begin to teach geography to little learners and in kindergarten is often a social studies standard.
+Using maps and globes is a great way to begin to teach geography to little learners.
+In kindergarten, basic exposure to maps and globes is often a social studies standard.

 Give little learners a pair of maracas and watch music connect them to a beautiful culture.

 Add a little rhythm to the day with a Konga drum.
 The outside of this drum displays kids from around the world.
 Listening and using instruments from other cultures is a must for every early childhood classroom.